Wisser/Jailer/README.md

-# Database Subsetting Tool
+# Jailer Database Tool

-Jailer is a tool for database subsetting, schema and data browsing.
-It exports consistent, referentially intact row-sets from relational databases.
-It removes obsolete data without violating integrity.
-It is DBMS agnostic (by using JDBC), platform independent, and generates DbUnit datasets, hierarchically structured XML, and topologically sorted SQL-DML.
+Jailer is a tool for database subsetting and relational data browsing.

+ - The Subsetter exports consistent, referentially intact row-sets from relational databases, generates topologically sorted SQL-DML, DbUnit datasets and hierarchically structured XML.

+ - The Data Browser allows bidirectional navigation through the database by following foreign-key-based or user-defined relationships.

 <img src="/docs/screenshot.png" width="850" />